C1nderC0ated/sincript/README.md

 Newest first.
 Feature details live in the sections above — this is just what changed.

+- **Static test harness (`tests/`).** A dependency-free PowerShell script (`tests/Run-Tests.ps1`, runs on stock Windows PowerShell 5.1 — no Pester or extra modules) statically checks invariants that are easy to break silently: every menu `goto`/`call` resolves to a real label, `boot.config` has no duplicate keys (a stray duplicate `wait-for-native-debugger` line was removed), `example.preset` uses only keys the in-script validator recognizes (parsed from the script itself, so it can't drift), and the reliability fixes below don't quietly regress.
+Run it with `powershell -NoProfile -ExecutionPolicy Bypass -File tests\Run-Tests.ps1` (exit `0` = all passed); `tests/README.md` documents each check.
+- **No more false "success" messages.** Three actions used to print `[OK]` even when they had silently failed; each now reports the real outcome.
+The **full registry backup** confirms both the `HKLM` and `HKCU` exports actually wrote a file (this export is the tool's main safety net) and prints `[ERROR]` with what to check otherwise. **DNS apply/reset** counts how many adapters actually changed versus failed — e.g. `[OK] Cloudflare DNS applied on 3 adapter(s), 0 failed`, or an `[ERROR]` when nothing changed (no active adapter, or not elevated). **OpenAsar** reports *which* backup of the original was saved, because antivirus / Controlled Folder Access often blocks the copy written into Discord's own folder while still allowing the one in `Documents\PerfTweaks_Backups`.
+- **Performance: a single `Win32PrioritySeparation` choice.** The two separate yes/no prompts ("set to 42?" then "reset to default 2?") are now one choice — `1` = 42, `2` = Windows default, `N` = leave unchanged.
+Answering yes to both was a confusing no-op, and the reset's per-value `.reg` undo file ended up snapshotting the just-set 42 instead of the true prior value; only one can apply now.
+- **Prefetch is no longer cleared.** Clearing `%SystemRoot%\Prefetch` is placebo — Windows rebuilds it and the next few launches just get slower — and it went against the script's own "what was excluded" stance.
+It's removed from the cleanup (and therefore from the recommended set and every preset) and is now listed on the **What was excluded** screen.
 - **Backup-folder manager (Backups & status).** New *Manage / open backup folder* item shows a per-category summary of `Documents\PerfTweaks_Backups` (how many per-value `.reg` undo files, full `HKLM`/`HKCU` exports and roughly how many MB they occupy, preset JSONs, hosts backups and logs), opens the folder in Explorer on request, and offers a safe one-shot prune of the **older full-registry exports** while always keeping the newest pair.
 The small per-value `.reg` backups and preset JSONs - the precise undo data - are never deleted.
 This reclaims the disk space those large exports accumulate without weakening reversibility.
 - **In-app single-value restore (Backups & status).** New *Restore a single value backup (.reg)* item lists the small per-value `.reg` backups the script writes before each registry tweak (newest first) and re-imports the one you pick — logged, and reversing a single manual change no longer means leaving the tool to double-click in Explorer.
 It reads the same backups as before; full-registry exports (`FullReg_*.reg`) are filtered out of the list and stay a manual import.
 The companion *Restore from a preset backup (JSON)* item (for preset changes) is unchanged.
 - **Per-app CPU priority (Advanced).** New *Set permanent process priority* item pins a per-`.exe` priority (High / Above normal / Normal / Below normal / Low) via Image File Execution Options (`CpuPriorityClass`), which Windows re-applies on every launch — backed up and reversible, with a *Remove override* option.
 Target the .exe that actually runs (Task Manager → Details), since High / Above-normal don't pass to child processes; Realtime is intentionally not offered.